cnobles/iGUIDE/docs/usage.rst

   default.
 Please see information on the BioConductoR package 'BSgenome' for installing alternative genomes.

-``Ref_Genome_Path``
-  This is the file path (following the same workflow as the ``Sample_Info`` parameter) to a reference genome file, if one is already available in a fasta format.

 ``Aligner``
   Options include either 'blat' or 'bwa', though at this time, only 'blat' is supported.
-Future versions of iGUIDE will support other alignment softwares.
+Future versions of iGUIDE may support other alignment softwares.
+  Please contact the maintainers if you have a favorite you would like to see listed here.

 ``UMItags``
   This is a logical parameter indicating whether to use unique molecular indices